 There are more things in progress due to this film and Animation Station.
 One thing already happening is Paul and the kids are creating a documentary of their journey to Florida.
 More things to come.

-Tonight, while Paul and I were walking the dog, Paul said The Last Straw was a good example of manifestation – you imagine something, and then you take action (and let go then you imagine and then you take action and let go and so on and so on).
+Tonight, while Paul and I were walking the dog, Paul said The Last Straw was a good example of manifestation – you imagine something, and then you take action (and then let go, imagine some more, and take action, and let go,and so on and so on).

 Sometimes amazing things happen when you follow your heart.
-Even actions that seem small have ripple effects.
+Even actions that seem only to make the tiniest ripples.